kynrai/tainted/README.md

     go list ./... | tainted

+It using the standard go repo layout (recommended)

+    go list ./cmd/... | tainted

 You can manually set the git commit ranges, by default the previous commit is checked with HEAD. i.e. `HEAD~1..HEAD`

 You can change any or all of the params